 - By shifting resources to movement-building organizations who work with frontline communities, these non-endowed funds are building bridges to grassroots, community-led organizations that donors have historically found it challenging to support effectively.

 - These funding vehicles enable more resources to flow to grassroots, community-led organizations and respond to on-the-ground needs.
 They help bridge the gap between donors who seek to strengthen the environmental movement infrastructure and grassroots organizations which have already built a strong base of supporters and are achieving impact at the local, state, and national levels.

 - Non-endowed funds get more flexible funding to the grassroots, through rapid-response efforts, capacity-building grants, and more.
 At the same time, they provide donors with invaluable insights and narratives from communities and leaders in the field.

-The five funds that contributed to the memo are:
+The six funds that contributed to the memo are:

 - Building Equity and Alignment for Impact (BEA Fund)

 - The Climate and Clean Energy Equity Fund (The Equity Fund)

 - Energy Efficiency for All (EEFA)